-1 2 3 2 by the other taxing statutes, and the owner of the Ancillary Assets property owner within the District.
-4 5 6 5 conjunction with the al Tax shall be assessed and collected in the property taxes assessed and collected by the x").
-7 8 9 10 11 the enforcement of the assessment, concern Regular Tax shall a e Supplemental Tax shall be in accordance with the Regular Tax and all provisions applicable to ollection, enforcement and refunding of the apply to the Supplemental Tax unless modified 12 13 14 15 16 17 18 19 property, and special class or subclass, possible subclass shall be treasing the Supsubstantially the same provided, however, establish separate classes and subclasses of fy different rates of Supplemental Tax on each rovided that (1) all properties within a class or eated fairly and equally, and (2) any percentage plemental Tax must be consistently applied, at ame percentage, to all classes of property; that particular class(es) or subclass(es) may be tax rates.
-20 21 That in recognition of the supplemental nature of y will agree to the following principles: 22 23 24 25 26 27 28 29 the Regular Tax conformance w set forth in the but not the oblig Supplemental T such Continger collect the Supplemental Tax in conjunction with and provide such funds to the Board for use in ith the Supplemental Tax assessment schedule Financial Plan.
-The Board shall have the right, action, to include Contingency Fees in the current ax assessment schedule or alternatively to apply acy Fees to the subsequent Supplemental Tax edule.
-30 31 32 33 34 35 36 37 38 District shall not be deemed process and shall part of the City assessment, dismay be involved update to the Taxes collected by the City on behalf of the of the included in the revenues of the City, shall a subject to the budgetary and appropriation all be disbursed promptly upon collection.
-As a spartnership with the District, such collection, bursement, record-keeping and enforcement as and in the process, including any correction or Supplemental Tax assessment schedule, if not be a charge to or against the District.
-39 40 nt for the Supplemental Tax shall be included real property tax bill submitted to the owners of
+1 2 3 t nd subject to the Supplemental Tax to the same extent as so treated by the other taxing statutes, and the owner of the Ancillary Assets hall be treated as a property owner within the District.
+4 5 6 C The Supplemental Tax shall be assessed and collected in onjunction with the property taxes assessed and collected by the City (" Regular Tax ").
+7 8 9 10 11 t t F Enforcement of the Supplemental Tax shall be in accordance with the enforcement of the Regular Tax and all provisions applicable to the assessment, collection, enforcement and refunding of the Regular Tax shall apply to the Supplemental Tax unless modified therein.
+12 13 14 15 16 17 18 19 F c s i f F The Board may establish separate classes and subclasses of roperty, and specify different rates of Supplemental Tax on each lass or subclass, provided that (1) all properties within a class or ubclass shall be treated fairly and equally, and (2) any percentage ncrease in the Supplemental Tax must be consistently applied, at ubstantially the same percentage, to all classes of property; rovided, however, that particular class(es) or subclass(es) may be ubject to different tax rates.
+20 21 ship With City.
+That in recognition of the supplemental nature of the District, the City will agree to the following principles: 22 23 24 25 26 27 28 29 A) The City will collect the Supplemental Tax in conjunction with the Regular Tax and provide such funds to the Board for use in conformance with the Supplemental Tax assessment schedule set forth in the Financial Plan.
+The Board shall have the right, but not the obligation, to include Contingency Fees in the current Supplemental Tax assessment schedule or alternatively to apply such Contingency Fees to the subsequent Supplemental Tax assessment schedule.
+30 31 32 33 34 35 36 37 38 B) Supplemental Taxes collected by the City on behalf of the District shall not be included in the revenues of the City, shall not be deemed subject to the budgetary and appropriation process and shall be disbursed promptly upon collection.
+As part of the City's partnership with the District, such collection, assessment, disbursement, record-keeping and enforcement as may be involved in the process, including any correction or update to the Supplemental Tax assessment schedule, if necessary, shall not be a charge to or against the District.
+39 40 ( C) The assessment for the Supplemental Tax shall be included with the annual real property tax bill submitted to the owners of